 In early 1998 80080 had heavy work carried out on the cylinders and steam chest with a rebore of both.

-80080's last heavy overhaul was completed in November 2010 with boiler work carried out at the Seven Valley Railway and other work done at the West Shed.
-Since this, 80080 has been on long term hire to the East Lancashire Railway where it regularly operates passenger trains.
+80080's last heavy overhaul was carried out during 2018 at the West Shed.
+80080 was returned on long term hire to the East Lancashire Railway where it regularly operated passenger trains.